 Determining fault for an accident in a parking lot requires proving four elements.
 Those elements are:

 Duty of Care

 Essentially, Georgia defines the duty of care as the expected reasonable actions drivers must take when navigating roads, intersections, and parking lots.
-The following is among the actions in a parking lot which would constitute reasonable care:
+The following are actions in a parking lot which would constitute reasonable care:

-· Drive at a reasonable speed.
+· Driving at a reasonable speed.
 Many parking lots post speed limits ranging from 10

 to 15 miles per hour.
 However, even if there is not a posted speed limit, you should